t3rn/t3rn/docs/main/docs/executor/executor-breakdown.md

 # Executor Breakdown

-Executors in the t3rn network facilitate cross-chain interoperability by executing user-defined intents across different blockchain networks.
+Executors in the t3rn network facilitate interoperability by executing user-defined intents across different blockchain networks.
 Their primary responsibilities include executing transactions, processing claims, and ensuring seamless communication across multiple chains.

-To fully understand how Executors operate, it's important to first grasp the concepts of interoperability and cross-chain intents in the t3rn ecosystem.

 ## Interoperability and Cross-Chain Intents

 t3rn enables cross-chain transactions through an intent-based model.
-This means users express an "intent" (a desired action, such as a token swap or staking), and the network takes care of executing it across multiple chains.
+This means users express an “intent” (a desired action, such as a token swap or staking), and the network takes care of executing it, which can be across multiple blockchain networks.
 This intent-based approach contrasts with traditional step-by-step transaction models, providing a more user-centric and efficient way to perform multi-chain operations.

-Executors play a crucial role in this model, as they handle the execution of these intents by interacting with the different blockchain networks involved.
-They are also responsible for batching, bidding, and claiming rewards for completed transactions.
+Executors are central to this model, handling the execution of intents by interacting with the specified blockchain networks.
+They are also responsible for various tasks, including bidding, claiming rewards for completing transactions, and batching.
+The batching process in t3rn specifically refers to combining multiple attestations (proofs that transactions occurred as intended) into a single batch, reducing gas costs and optimising efficiency.

 ## Step-by-Step Process for Cross-Chain Transactions